Synonym(s)

 Spectrum of actionThis section has been translated automatically.

-The metabolites of arachidonic acid (they are called eicosanoids "from Greek eicosi = twenty") act as broadly effective signal molecules and are of particular importance for inflammatory processes in the body.
-Through the activity of the enzyme fatty acid cyclooxygenase, arachidonic acid is converted into prostaglandins (PG) and thromboxanes (TX).
-The activity of lipoxygenases produces hydroperoxide derivatives and hydroxide derivatives.
+The metabolites of arachidonic acid (they are called eicosanoids, from the Greek είκοσι = twenty) act as broadly active signaling molecules and are of particular importance for inflammatory processes in the body.
+The activity of the enzyme fatty acid cyclooxygenase produces prostaglandins (PG) and thromboxanes (TX) from arachidonic acid.
+The activity of lipoxygenases produces hydroperoxyderivatives and hydroxyderivatives.
 The 5-lipoxygenase is responsible for the formation of leukotrienes (LT).

 Undesirable effectsThis section has been translated automatically.